ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 PR.EC.9.i

-Applications are made in accordance with Appendix.
+Applications are made in accordance with Appendix

 PR.EC.9.j

-• Nutrient Management Plan
+• Nutrient Management Plan (or alternative records detailing required information)

 PR.EC.9.1